GridTools/gt4py/README.rst

 GT4Py is licensed under the terms of the
 `GPLv3 <https://github.com/GridTools/gt4py/blob/master/LICENSE.txt>`__.
-Of particular note is that this requires any code that imports `gt4py` to carry a GPL license.
+Note that this requires any code that imports this library to be developed in the open and use GPL.